-I have 2 children a, one of which currently attends Packmoor Primary where I am the Chair of Governors and the other at Ormiston Horizon Academy where I am a Governor also.
+I have 2 children, one of which currently attends Packmoor Primary where I am the Chair of Governors and the other at Ormiston Horizon Academy where I am a Governor also.
 I have been a resident in Packmoor for the past 10 years and enjoy giving something back to the community, by being a governor at Watermill, Packmoor and Horizon I feel that this is my way of doing so.
-My job is as Buisness manager at a Stoke on Trent Promary School.
-In my free time I love to cook and bake and if I’m not in the kitchen I’m watching MasterChef and Bake Off!
+My job is as a Business Manager at a Stoke on Trent Primary School.
+In my free time, I love to cook and bake and if I’m not in the kitchen I’m watching MasterChef and Bake Off!
 I love spending time with my family and we often head out in the countryside to enjoy a walk.
 We like to visit the seaside too and get out on our bikes.

 Hello, I’m Helen Clayton, the Assistant Headteacher at Watermill School.
 I have been teaching in special schools for 13 years and currently teach years 8 to 11.
 I have a specialism in complex behaviour and I lead on data and assessment across the school.
 Outside of work I enjoy seeing and visiting new places on holiday, and running.